arl/imgtools/binimg/README.md

 `binimg` package proposes an in-memory *binary image format*, that is an image that has only two possible values for each pixel.
-Typically, the two colors used for a binary image are black and white, though any two colors can be used.
+In this package, we refer to those 2 colors as `binimg.On` and `binimg.Off`, that respectively convert (via `binimg.Model`) to the standard Go colors `color.White` and `color.Black`.
+`binimg.Model` implements the `color.Model` interface.

 Such images are also referred to as *bi-level*, or *two-level*.

-`Binary` implements the standard Go `image.Image` and `draw.Image` interfaces and embeds a two colors palette of type `Palette`, that itself implements the `color.Model` interface. `Palette` allows any `color.Color` to be converted to `OffColor` or `OnColor`.
+`binimg.Binary` implements the standard Go `image.Image` and `draw.Image`.

-A pixel could be stored as a single bit, but as the main goal of this package is fast manipulation of binary images, `Bit`, the underlying pixel data type manipulated by `Binary` image, is 1 `byte` wide.
+A pixel could be stored as a single bit, but as the main goal of this package is fast manipulation of binary images, `binimg.Bit`, the underlying pixel data type manipulated by `binimg.Binary` image, is 1 `byte` wide.

 `Binary` are instantiated by the following functions: